loiaconof/se-mindmap/docs/cloud/aws/services/iam.md

-# AWS IAM: Users & Groups
+# AWS Identity and Access Management (IAM)

-AWS IAM ( Identity and Access Management ), is a service that allows to manage users and groups inside the organization.
+**AWS Identity and Access Management (IAM)** is a web service that enables secure control over access to AWS services and resources.
+It allows you to manage permissions by creating and managing users, groups, roles, and policies.

-**Users** are people within the organization and can be grouped, altought **Groups** cannot contain other groups.
+## Key Concepts

+### 1. Users
+- Represents an individual person

+### 2. Groups
+- A collection of IAM users
+- Permissions assigned to the group are inherited by its users
+- Simplifies permission management for multiple users
+- Groups can not contain other groups

+### 3. Roles
+- An IAM identity with a set of permissions, like a service.
+- Can be assumed by:
+  - IAM users
+  - Applications
+  - AWS services
+  - Users from other AWS accounts or identity providers
+- Provides temporary security credentials.

-## Policies
+### 4. Policies

-Users or Groups can be assigned JSON documents called **policies** to handle permissions.
-There policies define the **permissions** of the users applying the **least privilage principle** ( don't give more permissions than a user needs )
+- JSON documents that define permissions.
+- Can be:
+  - **Managed Policies**
+    - AWS-managed (predefined by AWS)
+    - Customer-managed (created by you)
+  - **Inline Policies**
+    - Embedded directly into a single user, group, or role

 ::: details Policy Example
 ```json